 I’m one of them.

 I bear an alienation in my heart and my mind since the outset, since my birth.
-Being a Kashmiri Pandit, it is expected that I should be an Indian nationalist.
-It is assumed that I would be a follower, even if not an ardent follower, of the Rashtriya Swayamsevak Sangh (RSS).
+Being a Kashmiri Pandit, it is assumed that I would be a follower, even if not an ardent follower, of the Rashtriya Swayamsevak Sangh (RSS).
 This is what people think of me.
 But it has proved to be otherwise.

 The first funeral that I had witnessed in Kashmir was that of journalist Shujaat Bukhari, a journalist assassinated by unknown assailants.
 It marked my first visit to Kashmir as a conscious person.
 It happened while I was beginning to understand what Kashmir means to me.
 I had heard of journalists writing obituaries.
 What I did not know was that I, a young journalist, would one day write the obituary of a senior journalist.